Top Companies and Universities mapping the 6G Technology

 Samsung kicked off 6G research in June 2019.
 In July 2020, Samsung released a white paper that laid out the company’s vision for the 6G technology.

-Besides, in-house research, Samsung is having partnerships with multiple companies.
+Besides, in-house research, Samsung has partnerships with multiple companies.

 In Jul 2021, The University of Texas launched a 6G research center with the support of major wireless industry players, including Samsung.